 Khabib Nurmagomedov

-Khabib Nurmagomedov is the current UFC lightweight champion, and he is one of the most successful wrestlers in UFC history.
+Khabib Nurmagomedov is a previous UFC lightweight champion and one of the most successful wrestlers in UFC history.
 He is a former Russian national combat sambo champion, and he has used his wrestling skills to become one of the most dominant fighters in the sport.

-As you can see, some of the most successful fighters in UFC history are wrestlers.
+As you can see, wrestlers are some of the most successful fighters in UFC history.

 Muay Thai